mcthuesen/MobilePay-PoS-v10/docs/Detecting_MobilePay.md

 [![](assets/images/POD_MobilepayButton.png)](assets/images/POD_MobilepayButton.png)

-A last example of a user activation is in the case of a QR code being displayed in a terminal - in these cases the terminal calls a HTTP GET checkin endpoint in the MobilePay v10 API - this approach ensures that this endpoint is not overloaded with requests.
+A last example of a user activation is in the case of a QR code being displayed in a terminal.
+Once the QR code is displayed, the terminal may start polling an HTTP GET checkin endpoint to determine if a user has checked in.
+The terminal may only poll for a checkin while the QR code is displayed on the terminal to ensure the checkin endpoint is not overloaded with requests constantly.

 [![](assets/images/POD_polling.png)](assets/images/POD_polling.png)